What do I need to know about primary care physicians and specialists?

 - Obstetricians and gynecologists provide reproductive care for women.
 Their specialties include: obstetrics and gynecology and Ob/Gyn nurse practitioners.

-- Pediatricians treat children ages zero to 18.
+- Pediatricians treat children ages 18 and younger.
 Their specialties include: adolescent medicine, pediatrics and pediatric nurse practitioners.

 - Nurse practitioners treat acute and chronic conditions for patients of all ages.
 Their specialties include: certified nurse practitioners, family practice, obstetrics and gynecology and pediatrics.